 FacultyThe New York Film Academy's faculty makes it unique among visual arts schools.
 Our faculty members are selected not only for their academic credentials, but also for their respective successes in their field.
 Instructors at the Visual Arts School provide comprehensive instruction and illuminating lectures alongside hands-on workshops.
 They also offer unique insight into the realities of the different visual arts industries, relating their own personal experience from which students can learn.

 Film and Documentary Filmmaking students get numerous opportunities to work on film sets and gain experience in a variety of different crew position while working with experienced filmmakers.
 Our Photography instructors not only help students to best understand the technical and aesthetic demands of the medium, but also encourage students to find their own distinct visual style.
 Our 3D Animation & Visual Effects students learn not only how to use industry-standard equipment like Maya, but also gain an understanding of how to structure and deliver a compelling narrative.
 Students enrolling in our Game Design School get the opportunity to work with faculty that has decades of combined experience in creating original video games in a variety of styles, providing students with the most well-rounded education possible.
-Graphic Design and Illustration students are able to work one-on-one with industry professionals who can educate students in the professional realities of these two fields.
+Graphic Design students are able to work one-on-one with industry professionals who can educate students in the professional realities of the field.
 Simply put, the Academy's Visual Arts School offers many ways for students to realize their educational and personal visual arts goals.

 Photography OverviewTechnological advances have made photography an increasingly complex and competitive industry.
 Our Visual Art School's photography program aim to not only help students hone their artistic craft and personal style, but also to develop the technical skills required to succeed in an increasingly technological industry.
 Additionally, the truth is that artistic skill alone is not enough to succeed in photography.
 Photographers need to be savvy in business as well as be talented artists—at the New York Film Academy we instill students with the artistic and business skills they need to manage their careers.